 There were family things that happened on Locks Road that were not good.
 Drama.
 My mom died, changing my future life; my dad drank after her death, causing some scary events; things like that.
 But my memories of living there are always focused on the good times, and the love and security I felt.
 The troubles didn’t bother me so much.
 I missed my siblings when they left and I missed my dad when I left.
 And I missed the neighbourhood.
 It was, despite everything, the best time of my life when I lived on Locks Rd.
 And I remember it fondly now that I am near 70 and my 4 brothers and 2 oldest sisters and Dad have died.
 The recollections help keep them alive in my mind and in my heart.

-Agnes (Kuhn) Rendell6 days ago
+Agnes (Kuhn) Rendell1 month ago

 Harry that was absolutely lovely.
 Today at the end of Locks Road is Shubie Park.
 A beautiful walking, biking park.
 I often think of these times when I walk past the 2nd Lock.
 Thank you for sharing stories of our childhood.
 I love reading them.